golosio/NeuronGPU/python/Potjans_2014_s/README.rst

-NeuronGPU microcircuit
+NESTGPU microcircuit
 ===================

-This is a NeuronGPU implementation of the microcircuit model by Potjans and Diesmann [1]_.
+This is a NESTGPU implementation of the microcircuit model by Potjans and Diesmann [1]_.
 The network model represents four layers of cortex, L2/3, L4, L5, and L6, each consisting of a population of excitatory neurons and a population of inhibitory neurons.

 Citing this code